 Instagram is getting more and more popular among businesses, so it has launched Business Accounts that give many opportunities for brand promotion.

-If you’re hesitating whether you need a business page, take a look at benefits it offers:
+If you’re hesitating whether you need a business page, take a look at the benefits it offers:

-- It shows statistics to find out what posts work better
+- Shows statistics to find out what posts work better.

-- It helps to create ads and manage them
+- Helps to create ads and manage them.

-Once you’ve decided to create a business page, it’s time to make it ‘yummy’.
+Once you’ve decided to create a business page as a marketing tool, it’s time to make it ‘yummy’.

 Add information about your page

-- Write what your page is about, including how readers may benefit with you
+- Write what your page is about, including how readers may benefit.
+Think about teaser quotes here.

 Use statistics to understand your audience better.

 Business accounts on Instagram have Instagram insights that allow you to understand who your followers are and what do they like most about your page.